 The Gothic Quarter should be one of your first stops after sundown in Barcelona.

-The lighting of the Gothic Quarter perfectly highlights the buildings throughout the neighborhood.
-You can almost feel the history as you walk through the streets and peruse the sights.
+The lighting of the Gothic Quarter perfectly emphasizes the architectural style of the neighborhood.
+You practically feel the history as you walk through the streets and peruse the sights.

-You also can access a few of the rooftops to get bird’s-eye view of the surrounding area.
-It’s great for taking pictures, and you’ll feel like you just stepped into a storybook.
+You can access a few of the rooftops to get bird’s-eye view of the surrounding area.
+It’s great for taking pictures, and you’ll like you just stepped into history.